Lingoda Sprint Schedule 2026: A Realistic Plan for Busy Professionals

 • Your schedule changes daily, such as unpredictable shifts or constant travel.

-• You cannot protect a fixed 60-minute slot.
+• You cannot protect a fixed 60-minute class slot.

 • You expect “I’ll make it up later” flexibility.